vasyop/miniC-hosting/support.md

 I'm already working full-time and studying on weekends there isn't much time left for this project, just early mornings and late nights for now.

-My goal free up at least one or two days per week and work more on this project, but that can only happen with your **[support](https://www.patreon.com/vasyop)**.
+My goal is to free up at least one or two days per week to work on this project, but that can only happen with your **[support](https://www.patreon.com/vasyop)**.